zjffdu/incubator-zeppelin/docs/interpreter/flink.md

 ## How to configure Flink interpreter

-Here's a list of common properties that could be configured to customize Flink interpreter.
+Here's a list of properties that could be configured to customize Flink interpreter.

 <table class="table-configuration">
   <tr>